cindytran825/Stocks-Program/DESIGN-README.txt

 change.
 I do think that this change is justified as there were no directions saying that changing the portfolio had to incorporate a buying and selling method.
 It is possible to infer that it could've been refactored into one method based on the given directions in part I.
+- Made a new class called DataChart to make the barchart.
+- getMonthLength() in the MyDateWithImpl was a private method and I changed that to public because I needed to call that method in the portfolio class.
+I thought this decision was reasonable because I needed to get the length of the month to get the value or each month in the bar chart (needed to call the method multiple times) and it didn't make sense for me to have duplicate code when I could just call a method that was already made.
+- added getChart() method along with two private helpers in the portfolio class.
+These methods are called to get the chart and the new DataChart class has methods that would build the chart.